 Under the MOU, NuScale will support Getka and UNIMOT’s examination of NuScale’s SMR technology as a coal repowering/repurposing solution for existing coal-fueled power plants and more broadly for new nuclear plant implementations in Poland.
 The examination will include an analysis of technical, economic, legal, regulatory, financial, and organizational factors.

 Romania: Societatea Nationala Nuclearelectrica SA

-    In March 2019, NuScale Power and the Romanian energy company Societatea Nationala Nuclearelectrica SA (SNN SA) began a strategic relationship to exchange business and technical information about NuScale’s innovative small modular reactor (SMR) technology.
-Through a memorandum of understanding (MOU), the two parties will evaluate the potential for development, licensing, and construction of a NuScale SMR power plant in Romania.
+This collaboration builds on NuScale’s and Nuclearelectrica’s ongoing relationship, which began in March 2019 to exchange business and technical information about NuScale’s innovative SMR technology.
+Through an MOU, the two parties are evaluating the potential for development, licensing, and construction of a NuScale SMR power plant in Romania.

 In February 2020, NuScale announced the signing of an MOU with Ukraine’s State Scientific and Technical Center for Nuclear and Radiation Safety (SSTC NRS).
 NuScale hosted an MOU signing ceremony attended by Mr. Ihor Shevchenko, Director SSTC NRS, Hryhorii Plachkov, Chairman of the State Nuclear Regulatory Inspectorate (SNRIU), and members of the Ukrainian Delegation.

 The SSTC NRS serves as a key advisor to the SNRIU in the review and approval of new nuclear technologies.
 The SSTC NRS also provides technical advice and independent assessment for the SNRIU to verify compliance with the rules, regulations, and standards of nuclear safety, and conduct data analysis and reporting on the safety of nuclear energy.